Security builder & leader

 What Does a Security Product Manager Do?

-A security product manager defines product capabilities and drives adoption for information security solutions, working closely with customers, sales, and engineering teams.
-Unlike most infosec roles that operate as cost centers, product management offers security professionals an opportunity to work in a profit center while leveraging their domain expertise.
+A security product manager defines product capabilities and drives adoption for cybersecurity solutions, working closely with customers, sales, and engineering teams.
+Unlike most security roles that operate as cost centers, product management offers security professionals an opportunity to work in a profit center while leveraging their domain expertise.

 What Does a Security Product Manager Do? - illustration

-What’s the role of a product manager responsible for overseeing information security solutions?
-Infosec professionals typically work in internally-focused positions that are considered a cost center, rather than directly generating revenue for the employer.
+What’s the role of a product manager responsible for overseeing cybersecurity solutions?
+Security professionals typically work in internally-focused positions that are considered a cost center, rather than directly generating revenue for the employer.
 Working in a cost center can be difficult, in part because when it’s time to cut costs, organizations often shrink internal IT and security budgets.
-Product management provides an opportunity for infosec professionals to work in a profit center, which provides a different set of career opportunities.
+Product management provides an opportunity for security professionals to work in a profit center, which provides a different set of career opportunities.
 There are other ways for aligning oneself with a profit center, including consulting and sales, but this post is about the role of a security product manager based on my experiences in the field.

 What Does a Product Manager Do?